Electrical Wiring for a Workshop Panel

 - I would be wrapping the connections as I did with the shop end of the connection.
 Again is this OK, what size wire should I be using (#2 or# 4).

-- As for the electrical loads in the shop – This is a hobby shop so to speak – I have a air compressor (220), welders available (both 220 stick and 110 mig), lights, 2 post lift (220 and 110 line I’m told in various vendor literature).
+- As for the electrical loads in the shop, this is a hobby shop so to speak.
+I have an air compressor (220), welders available (both 220 stick and 110 mig), lights, 2 post lift (220 and 110 line I’m told in various vendor literature).

 - I don’t see all three 220 draws running at the same time but I could see 2 such as the compressor running while the lift was in use.